tombrennan06/qgis-nsw-topo/README.md

 Once you have done this, you can click on **Run Script**.
 This will fetch data from the NSW Spatial Services servers.
 Depending on the size of the area - which you can see in https://maps.ozultimate.com - 340 sq km is A2, which should be more than enough for most purposes - the script will probably take about 5 minutes to run in the background.
 Urban areas will generally take longer than bush areas.

 When the script finishes, you should see a finished map on the screen.
 If the data is loaded but there is no styling, you have probably configured the style directory incorrectly.

+You can run the _saveLayersProjectToGpkg.py_ script to save the layers (and optionally the project) to a GeoPackage file.

 ### Manual steps
 - if you want to add a Grid to the main screen, this can be found in QGIS under **View->Decorations->Grid**.
 If you are not in a projected CRS, then the grid will be in degrees and not metres